Preacher

 2. "VOLUME 2" is an opportunity for you to hear from the readers of First Impressions.
 To subscribe or Send your own reflections: Send them to "Fr.
 John J. Boll, O.P." <preacherexchange@att.net > Your contributions to Volume 2 are welcome.

-OUR WEBSITE: https://www.preacherexchange.com - Where you will find Preachers Exchange, which includes "First Impressions," "Homilías Dominicales," and "Volume 2" as well as articles, book reviews, daily homilies and other material pertinent to preaching and Scripture reflection.
+https://www.preacherexchange.com - Where you will find Preachers Exchange, which includes "First Impressions," "Homilías Dominicales," and "Volume 2" as well as articles, book reviews, daily homilies and other material pertinent to preaching and Scripture reflection.

 FOR EMAIL HELP OR TO UNSUBSCRIBE, SUBSCRIBE, OR CHANGE: